 What is Lifeboost Coffee all about?

 Lifeboost coffee is the brainchild of Dr. Charles Livingstone who made it his quest to find coffee that he could love drinking without harming either his body or the environment.
 This quest led him to the mountain ranges of Nicaragua where Dr. Livingstone was convinced he could source coffee that was delicious, entirely organic, and completely ethical.
 From this discovery he went on to start Lifeboost coffee; a coffee roaster committed to an organic growing and harvesting process, to fair and humane treatment of coffee farmers, and to getting the best flavoured coffee possible.

 As a result this company comes with a rather ridiculous amount of certifications and accolades.
 They are USDA certified organic, single origin, shade grown, Fairtrade, 3rd party tested for Mycotoxins, kosher, and active sponsors of the Rainforest Trust for wildlife conservation.
 This company has a purist approach to coffee growing.
 Their philosophy is that the more natural the coffee growing and harvesting process, the nicer and more healthy the final brew.

 The Growing Process

 This growing philosophy works itself out in a process of ensuring the best possible conditions for the coffee cherries.
-The coffee beans come exclusively from a single farm in a nationally protected area of Nicaragua.
+The coffee beans are single origin and come exclusively from a single farm in a nationally protected area of Nicaragua.
 The coffee beans are grown at an altitude of more than 5,700 feet above sea level.
 This high altitude is deliberate to slow down the development of coffee cherries for better flavour and more nutrients in the coffee beans.

 In additional to the high altitude, the beans are exclusively what is known as shade grown.
 This means that the smaller coffee trees grow under the shade of larger, in this case Guava, trees.
 The idea behind this is that as well as protecting the coffee plants and making life a little more pleasant for the coffee farmers, the larger ‘shade’ trees cause leaves to fall among the coffee plants which when decomposed provide needed nutrients and help prevent the growth of weeds.
 The use of shade can also aid the development of natural sugars in the beans.